 As with any travel destination, with the good, comes some not-so-great things …

-Two Bunch Palms in under renovation.
-They have been renovating for two years, and according to some of their staff, there really is no projected end date.
-This is a great thing for the long-run because the property is in desperate need of updating some areas (like their spa); however, it can be an inconvnenice to the guests.
-It did’t bother us too much.
-Sure, it was annoying to have some forest green construction walls inserted in our meditative paradise, but it really wasn’t that bad.
-We weren’t bothered by any noise either since we were situated a good 5-10-minute-walk from the construction.
+Two Bunch Palms was under renovation when we visited.
+They have been renovating for a few years, and according to some of their staff, there really is no projected end date.
+This is a great thing for the long-run because the property is in need of updating some areas (like their spa); however, it can be an inconvnenice to some guests.

 If you’re headed to Two Bunch Palms, be sure to give them a call to find out what areas are being renovated.

-Another thing to note, Two Bunch Palms spa was expensive and should not be priced the way it was considering how rundown their rooms are.
-My spa service was not a good experience.
+Another thing to note, Two Bunch Palms’ spa was expensive and should not be priced the way it was considering how rundown their rooms were on my visit.
+Unfortunately, my spa service was not a good experience.
 The room was awful and smelled funny.

 I mean, look at the photo of my room … I paid a $165 for a 90-minute massage service.
 It’s normally $185, but I received a media discount.

 My husband on the other hand had a stellar massage experience.
 His room definitely did not look as run down as mine.